-- 1. Make sure the student's photo ID is acceptable. - Any students not familiar to staff must bring a valid photo ID on test day. - IDs must be government- or school-issued, valid, original, and in good condition with legible text. - 2.
+- 1. Make sure the student's photo ID is acceptable. - Away or homeschooled students must bring a valid photo ID on test day. - IDs must be government- or school-issued, valid, original, and in good condition with legible text. - 2.
 Check the student's appearance. - Compare the student's appearance to the ID photo. - 3.
 Check the student's name. - Make sure the name and birth date (if available) on the ID matches the name and birth date in Test Day Toolkit. - 4.
 Mark the student present. - Click Check In.